 The first open house was held on April 26, 2017, at the Lynx Ridge Golf Club.
 The objective of the open house was to introduce the Project, the generalized land use concept plan and community vision, and collect and respond to initial questions, concerns and feedback from attendees.
-107 people attended and comments and questions related mainly to: residential density, walkability, unique businesses, protection of views, and seniors housing and affordable villas and bungalows.
+107 people attended and comments and questions related mainly to: residential density, walkability, unique businesses, protection of views,and seniors housing and affordable villas and bungalows.
 A 'What We Heard Report' was prepared summarizing the feedback.

 The second open house was held on June 7, 2017, at the Lynx Ridge Golf Club with 70+ attendees.
 The objectives was were to share the proposed Conceptual Scheme, and collect and respond to questions, concerns and feedback from attendees, and show how input from the first open house has been was included in the updated Conceptual Scheme.
 A 'What We Heard Report' was prepared summarizing the feedback.

 Overall, positive feedback was received regarding the development of the plan area, with the assurance that the design would be reflective of the existing character of the surrounding Bearspaw community and would provide opportunities for a variety of housing options.
 For example, residents expressed interest in the opportunity the site provided for the development of age-in-place seniors housing.
 A detailed community consultation report has been provided under separate cover.

-Note: Additional community consultation will be completed as required as the Conceptual Scheme progresses through additional edits and the subsequent development phases proceed.
-12 Implementation Framework Implementation of the Conceptual Scheme will be through the development process including subdivision and development permits.
-Servicing constraints and market conditions will determine the lands that are able to develop. -12.1-Development Policy 12.1.2 Details regarding internal road layout, parcel size and distribution shall be finalized at the subdivision stage.
+Note: Additional community consultation will becompleted as required as the Conceptual Schemeprogresses through additional edits and thesubsequent development phases proceed.

+12 Implementation Framework

+Implementation of the Conceptual Scheme will be through the development process including subdivision and development permits.

+Servicing constraints and market conditions will determine the lands that are able to develop.

+--12.1- Development

+Policy 12.1.2 1

+Details regarding internal road layout, parcel size and distribution shall be finalized at the subdivision stage.
 As long as the overall intent of the concept is respected, final subdivision design details may vary from those depicted in Figure 9 - Development Concept without requiring an amendment to the Conceptual Scheme.

+Prior to subdivision approval, the County, in consultation with The City of Calgary, shall review the impacts to The City of Calgary's infrastructure and services.
+If material impacts are found, a cost sharing agreement and/or alternative appropriate mechanisms shall be in place prior to subdivision to address those impacts.

-Anticipated Development Phasing Development of this Conceptual Scheme will be phased in accordance with infrastructure improvements required, market timing and implemented in a logical and efficient order.
-Policy 12.2.1 As a condition of subdivision, the Developer will be required to provide a detailed landscaping plan for open space and recreational areas associated to the applicable phase of development to the satisfaction of Rocky View County.
-Policy 12.2.2 A Construction Management Plan must be submitted for each phase as a condition of subdivision.
+Development of this Conceptual Scheme will be phased in accordance with infrastructure improvements required, market timing and implemented in a logical and efficient order.

+As a condition of subdivision, the Developer will be required to provide a detailed landscaping plan for open space and recreational areas associated to the applicable phase of development to the satisfaction of Rocky View County.

+A Construction Management Plan must be submitted for each phase as a condition of subdivision.

 Former Section 12.3 was moved up to Section 5.5